infinus-electronics/cumas-vote/README.md

 ### Pocketbase

-Install [PocketBase](https://pocketbase.io), create an admin user, and upload `pb_schema.json` to set up the required collections.
+Install [PocketBase](https://pocketbase.io) (tested with pocketbase v0.13), create an admin user, and upload `pb_schema.json` to set up the required collections.
 This is just a base setup, and collections can be added and customised to suit your needs.

 Also register a user with role set to `moderator`.
 This user will have access to the admin panel.
 Regular users should have their role set to `user`.